 Universities have a critical role as potential game-changers: contributing to the understanding of global challenges and to the achievement of the SDGs.
 In this context, the University of Crete is committed to integrating sustainability into its quality objectives for research, education, development and modernization.
 The basic axes for actions are:

-A study on procedures and methods for assessing the social impact of research is currently being undertaken by a team from the University’s Research Centre for the Humanities, the Social & Education Sciences (UCRC); complementary actions are underway to engage academics and students in the identification and mapping of SDG-related research
+A study on procedures and methods for assessing the social impact of research has been undertaken by a team from the University’s Research Centre for the Humanities, the Social & Education Sciences (UCRC); complementary actions are underway to engage academics and students in the identification and mapping of SDG-related research.

 Partnerships for the goals